AleksandrRogov/DynamicsWebApi/README.md

 - [X] "Formatted" values in responses.
 For instance: Web API splits information about lookup fields into separate properties, the config option "formatted" will enable developers to retrieve all information about such fields in a single requests and access it through DynamicsWebApi custom response objects.
 - [X] Simplified names for "Formatted" properties. `Implemented in v.1.3.0`
+- [X] RUD operations using Alternate Keys. `Implemented in v.1.3.4`
+- [X] Duplicate Detection for Web API v.9. `Implemented in v.1.3.4`
 - [ ] Batch requests.
 - [ ] Web API Authentication for On-Premise instances.
 - [ ] Intellisense for request objects.